PaddlePaddle/Paddle/doc/v2/howto/capi/compile_paddle_lib_en.md

     1. This linking methods is mainly used for mobile prediction.
     1. Split `libpaddle_capi_whole.a` into two static linking library at least to reduce the size of linking libraries.
     1. Specify `-Wl,--whole-archive -lpaddle_capi_layers`  and  `-Wl,--no-whole-archive -lpaddle_capi_engine` for linking.
-    1. The dependencies of third-party need explicitly link same as method 2 above.
+    1. The third-party dependencies need explicitly link same as method 2 above.